medvedevgroup/HowDeSBT/reproduce/README.md

 HowDe-SBT.
 However, we need the non-culled version of that tree.
 So we use HowDe-SBT to create the topology, and perform a simple topology format conversion.

+Note that AllSome-SBT and HowDe-SBT use the same clustering process to create a tree topology.
+Though HowDe-SBT has re-implemented this process, we expect the run time to be similar.
+Moreover, this is a small fraction of the total construction time (roughly 5 minutes).

 ```bash
 ls experiment*.bf > filterlist